Teachers, media specialists, and educators of all kinds know that using visuals is one of the most effective learning

-- Require students to organize information in logical ways
+- It aids students in organizing information in a logical way.

-- Allow students to exhibit their understanding of a subject in different ways.
+- It helps students exhibit their understanding of a subject in different ways.
 In short, it makes them more creative shifting perspectives.

 And because visuals help students remember more than before, infographics are a great way to make sure kids really pay attention to important things, like rubrics for their project!

 Infographic rubric by Teacher Sonia Guilana

 Teachers and other educators who use infographics also find that their students are more engaged with the “hands-on” element of infographic creation.
 The Easelly tool is a “techie tool” that lets kids:

 - Express themselves